jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.10 AttributeHistogram

-Creates a histogram for the field values of a vector's attribute table..
+Creates a histogram for the field values of a vector's attribute table.

 *Parameters*: